iainsouttar/MicrotubuleModel/README.md

 Examples of various simulations for specific tests can be found in `experiments/`.

+## Scripts

+In the `scripts/` directory, various files can be found to simulate and visualise MTs.
+Hopefully the context is clear even though they are usually rough workings.

+`lengthscales.jl` has the derivation of the values for the damping constants as well as the Brownian motion values and equilibrium spring lengths laterally.

 ## TODO

 - [ ] ensure lattice can be constructed with different protofilament numbers etc